WE.177: WE.177A

 WE.177A weighed 272 kg, and had a variable yield of 10 kt (42 TJ) or 0.5 kt (2 TJ).
 It was known to the British Armed Forces as 'Bomb, Aircraft, HE 600lb MC'.
 'MC' (Medium Capacity) referred to a nuclear weapon in the kiloton range.
 The suffix 'HC' (High Capacity) referred to a weapon in the megaton range, although there were some anomalies.

 The 0.5 kt yield was used only in the nuclear depth bomb role for detonation above 130 ft in shallow coastal waters, or in oceanic deep waters to limit damage to nearby shipping.
 The full 10 kt yield was used below 130 ft in deep oceanic waters where no shipping was at risk.
 The full 10 kt yield was also used by fixed-wing aircraft for surface attack.
 It had air burst, ground burst or laydown delivery options.

 Although this variant matched the original Improved Kiloton Weapon concept with an added nuclear depth bomb function, and was identified as the A model, it was not the first to be deployed, due to the more pressing needs for the strategic B models.
 At least forty-three were deployed aboard Royal Navy surface vessels of frigate size and larger; for use by embarked helicopters as an anti-submarine nuclear depth bomb, starting in 1971.
 Helicopter-delivered nuclear depth bombs were not always immediately available, due to fuel-state, other taskings, or expended weapons load.

 A further quantity of WE.177As were procured for the Fleet Air Arm's (FAA) fixed-wing strike aircraft.
 When the Navy's large aircraft carriers were decommissioned, around twenty warheads were transferred to the Royal Air Force.
-The remaining weapons that were assigned to the Royal Navy were retired in 1992.
+The remaining weapons assigned to the Royal Navy were retired in 1992.

+The WE.177A was in service not only with the Royal Navy but also on the Royal Air Force bombers and attack aircraft.